Naohiro2g/minecraft_remote_itkids/itkids_m5/api_06_RS_Harimanjuu/README.md

 # Development of original API　～Creepar's face～
 #### [\日本語版はこちらから/](https://github.com/harimanjuu/minecraft_remote_itkids/blob/main/itkids_m5/api_06_RS_Harimanjuu/README_JAPANESE.md)
+#### I am a Japanese.
+I am not good at English, so I use a translator.
+So there may be some oddities.
+Please understand.
 ## 1. What this API can do

    **This API is specialized in making creeper's faces**